 Other tools could be the Stang, a Staff or a Wand of ash, blackthorn or yew wood, an incense burner or a cauldron, a cup or bowl for offerings, and finally, one or more abodes for the Spirits.

-It is essential to place a cauldron or a clean bowl with fresh water on the altar before each necromancy rite.
+Placing a cauldron or a clean bowl with fresh water on the altar before each necromancy rite is essential.
 The altar for ancestors can include a collection of tools and utensils for both outside and inside the home, and on a permanent altar in one’s home.

-If you want to have a discreet altar, you can keep everything you need inside a piece of furniture that can then serve as an altar when you intend to use it.
+If you want a discreet altar, you can keep everything you need inside a piece of furniture that can then serve as an altar when you intend to use it.

 Tips and Tricks on How to Make an Altar for Ancestors